github/docs/content/github/administering-a-repository/about-dependabot-version-updates.md

 ### About notifications for {% data variables.product.prodname_dependabot %} version updates

-You can filter your {% data variables.product.company_short %} inbox notifications to show {% data variables.product.prodname_dependabot %} version updates.
+You can filter your notifications on {% data variables.product.company_short %} to show {% data variables.product.prodname_dependabot %} version updates.
 For more information, see "[Managing notifications from your inbox](/github/managing-subscriptions-and-notifications-on-github/managing-notifications-from-your-inbox#dependabot-custom-filters)."